Stokes's sea snake: Geographic range

-It is distributed from Pakistan and Sri Lanka to the South China Sea and Strait of Taiwan.
+It is distributed from India, Pakistan and Sri Lanka to the South China Sea and Strait of Taiwan.
 It also lives in all waters of tropical Australia.

 Human interactions

-There are no reported human fatalities attributed to Stokes's seasnake.
+There are no reported human fatalities attributed to Stokes's sea snake.

 Stokes's sea snake is captured as bycatch in fisheries, for example in prawn fisheries in Australia.

 Habits

 Stokes's sea snakes sometimes form migrating groups in the thousands, drifting in meter-long slicks in the Strait of Malacca.
 They are ovoviviparous, producing small broods of five young each mating season.

 Taxonomy

 It was first described and named as Hydrus stokesii by John Edward Gray in Appendix 3 to Volume 1 of John Lort Stokes' 1846 Discoveries in Australia.
 In 1972, McDowell resurrected the genus Disteira and merged Astrotia into it, although stokesii lacks the Oxyuranus pattern of venom gland muscle which typifies Disteira, and differs from others in that genus by number of body vertebrae and heart position.
 Cogger later refused to recognize the placement of stokesii into Disteira.